 This can be considered the "easy" approach.
 If you would like to delete all the records from a table, you can simply open the sys_db_object record for that table and click the "Delete All Records" UI action.
 By default, UI transactions like this are limited to about 5 minutes.
-If they exceed that duration, they will automatically be cancelled.
-Thus, if your table contains a lot of data, or data that will trigger a lot of business rules or cascade deletions, you may need to increase the transaction quota in order to perform the operation in one go.
+If they exceed that duration, they will automatically be canceled.
+Thus, if your table contains a lot of data or data that will trigger a lot of business rules or cascade deletions, you may need to increase the transaction quota in order to perform the operation in one go.

 You can also use the list view to filter a table, select multiple records, and click the "Delete" UI action.
 However, due to pagination, you are limited in the number of records you can select and delete at once.
-Thus, for a large amount of records, the list view approach may not be viable.
+Thus, for a large number of records, the list view approach may not be viable.

 Deletions done this way will trigger business rules and workflows, and will be tracked by update sets.
 These UI actions rely internally on the usage of a GlideRecord object and the deleteMultiple() function.
 Thus, the performance of these methods is comparable to this script:

 Deleting With Clone Exclude Rules

 - Extremely inflexible, will truncate the entire table

 - Can leave broken references and possibly orphan records

 - The instance must be cloned over, not viable for production

 When data is excluded by a clone, the excluded table is truncated.
 Table truncation is a relatively cheap operation and is much faster than deleting all the records from a table.
 However, any references to the excluded records on other tables will be broken.
 That means the referencing fields will still contain the sys ID of records that no longer exist.
 This may result in unintended consequences, so it's important to consider that point.